Shivkumar13/100-days-of-code/log.md

 **Today's Progress**: Added FAQ Page and used github.com/gorilla/mux library".

 ****Thoughts:** Explored more on the MUX library, initially evrything I implemented was with the net/http library but today I changed code to use more of MUX library.

+### Day 4: April 30, 2021 (Started a New Web App REST API in Go)

+**Today's Progress**: Created a brand new Books Web application in Go, used various libraries like log, encoding/json.

+****Thoughts:** Explored Slice concept in Go, I was not known with its usage at start.
+Also I am not 100% confident on all the concepts used today so I need to go through each and every library's concept/methods/function in depth to see it's other possible usages.